 For developers exploring how to integrate solar effectively, models such as fully funded solar and battery systems can help reduce complexity and avoid upfront costs.
 Gryd works with housebuilders across the UK to support this approach, helping deliver compliant, future-ready homes while keeping projects on track.

-If you’re reviewing your strategy ahead of the Future Homes Standard’s arrival, get in touch to discuss how solar can be deployed across your developments.
+If you’re reviewing your strategy in line with the Future Homes Standard’s requirements, get in touch to discuss how solar can be deployed across your developments.
+You can also use our free FHS Ready tool to check your development against the confirmed requirements, and see how Gryd’s zero-cost solar model closes the gap.